 (b) A copy of each item of prior art identified in the Preliminary Invalidity Contentions which does not appear in the file history of the patent(s) at issue.
 To the extent any such item is not in English, an English translation of the portion(s) relied upon must be produced.

-180 days prior to trial

-Expert Disclosures (Fed.R.Civ.P.
-26(a)(2)

-Unless otherwise agreed to by the parties, they shall file their initial Federal Rule of Civil Procedure 26(a)(2) disclosures of expert testimony, and file a supplemental disclosure to contradict or rebut evidence on the same subject matter identified by another party 150

-The Markman Process Vol. VII days before trial.
-To the extent any objection to expert te made pursuant to the principles announced in Daubert v.
-Dow Pharm., Inc. , 509 U.S. 579 (1993), it shall be made no later than the deadline for dispositive motions set fort unless otherwise ordered by the Court.
-Merrell by motion Discovery Cut-Off All discovery shall be initiated so that it will be completed before this date.
-The Court encourages the parties to serv respond to contention interrogatories early in the case.
-U otherwise ordered by the Court, the limitations on discov in the Local Rules shall be strictly observed. ve and Inless Claim Construction Issue Identification If the Court does not find that a limited earlier claim cons would be helpful in resolving the case, the parties shall exc later than this date, a list of those claim term(s)/phrase(s) believe need construction and their proposed claim constr those term(s)/phrase(s).
-This document will not be filed w Court.
-Subsequent to exchanging that list, the parties will confer to prepare a Joint Claim Construction Chart to be to the Court.
-The parties Joint Claim Construction Chart identify for the Court the term(s)/phrase(s) of the claim(s) and should include each party's proposed constructions.
-A cop patent(s) in issue as well as those portions of the intrinsic upon are to be submitted with this Joint Claim Construct In this joint submission, the parties shall not provide argu change, no that they uction of with the l meet and submitted t should) in issue, the disputed nee in y of the record relied ion Chart.
-Tutorial The parties shall provide the Court a tutorial on the technissue at a time and place to be set by the Court.
-The tutor focus on the technology in issue and should not be used to parties' claims construction contentions.
-If the parties cho submit written or electronic tutorials, they may if appropriunder seal as part of the Court's file, subject to any protect effect.
-Each party may comment, in writing (in no more to on the opposing party's tutorial submission.
-Any such combe filed within ten (10) days of submission of the tutorials tial should o argue the pose to tate be filed tive order in than 5 pages) nment shall Notice Of Reliance On Opinions Of Counse el Each party opposing a claim of patent infringement that an opinion of counsel as part of a defense to a claim of w infringement shall: (a) Produce or make available for inspection an the opinion(s) and any other documents relating to the o to which that party agrees the attorney-client or work pro- protection has been waived; and illful nd copying pinion(s) as days before trial.
-To the extent any objection to expert to made pursuant to the principles announced in Daubert v.
-Dow Pharm., Inc. , 509 U.S. 579 (1993), it shall be made no later than the deadline for dispositive motions set fort unless otherwise ordered by the Court.
-Discovery Cut-Off All discovery shall be initiated so that it will be completed before this date.
-The Court encourages the parties to ser respond to contention interrogatories early in the case.
-Unotherwise ordered by the Court, the limitations on discov- in the Local Rules shall be strictly observed.
-If the Court does not find that a limited earlier claim com- would be helpful in resolving the case, the parties shall eav later than this date, a list of those claim term(s)/phrase(s) believe need construction and their proposed claim constr those term(s)/phrase(s).
-This document will not be filed v.
-Court.
-Subsequent to exchanging that list, the parties will confer to prepare a Joint Claim Construction Chart to be to the Court.
-The parties Joint Claim Construction for a should include each party's proposed construction of claim language with citation(s) only to the intrinsic evider support of their respective proposed constructions.
-A cop patent(s) in issue as well as those portions of the intirins cupon are to be submitted with this Joint Claim Construct In this joint submission, the parties shall not provide argu- tion focus on the technology in issue and should not be used to parties' claims construction contentions.
-If the parties chaims construct focus on the technology in submission.
-Any such cor- on the opposing party's tutorial submission.
-Any such cor- on the opposing party is tutorial submission.
-Any such cor- on the opposing actaim of patent infringement that an opinion of coursel as part of a defense to a claim of w infringement shall: (a) Produce or make available for inspection and the opinion(s) and any other documents relating to the or to which that party agrees the attorney-client or work pre-
+One hundred and eighty (180) days prior to trial Expert Disclosures (Fed.
+R. Civ.
+P. 26(a)(2)) Unless otherwise agreed to by the parties, they shall file their initial Federal Rule of Civil Procedure 26(a)(2) disclosures of expert testimony, and file a supplemental disclosure to contradict or rebut evidence on the same subject matter identified by another party one hundred and eighty (180) days before trial.
+To the extent any objection to expert testimony is made pursuant to the principles announced in Daubert v.
+Merrell Dow Pharm., Inc., 509 U.S. 579 (1993), it shall be made by motion no later than the deadline for dispositive motions set forth herein, unless otherwise ordered by the Court.
+One hundred and twenty (120) days prior to trial Discovery Cut-Off All discovery shall be initiated so that it will be completed on or before this date.
+The Court encourages the parties to serve and respond to contention interrogatories early in the case.
+Unless otherwise ordered by the Court, the limitations on discovery set forth in the Local Rules shall be strictly observed.
+One hundred and twenty (120) days prior to trial Claim Construction Issue Identification If the Court does not find that a limited earlier claim construction would be helpful in resolving the case, the parties shall exchange, no later than this date, a list of those claim term(s)/phrase(s) that they believe need construction and their proposed claim construction of those term(s)/phrase(s).
+This document will not be filed with the Court.
+Subsequent to exchanging that list, the parties will meet and confer to prepare a Joint Claim Construction Chart to be submitted to the Court.
+The parties Joint Claim Construction Chart should identify for the Court the term(s)/phrase(s) of the claim(s) in issue, and should include each party's proposed construction of the disputed claim language with citation(s) only to the intrinsic evidence in support of their respective proposed constructions.
+A copy of the patent(s) in issue as well as those portions of the intrinsic record relied upon are to be submitted with this Joint Claim Construction Chart.
+In this joint submission, the parties shall not provide argument.